Gauge-theoretic origin of Rydberg quantum spin liquids

 where $F_\triangle$ is the operator in Fig. \ref{fig:fig1big}-c.
 Note that $H_1^{TC}$ commutes with the triangular plaquette operators $B_\triangle$, but does not commute with the hexagonal plaquette operators $B_{\hexagon}$.
 In particular, the term proportional to $h$ creates a pair of electric charges and a pair of visons (on hexagonal plaquettes) on the toric code ground state, while the term proportional to $\lambda$ creates pairs of visons on neighboring hexagons (i.e., hexagons that share a vertex).
 As shown in \cite{supmat}, the Hamiltonian $H^\text{TC}=H_0^\text{TC}+H_1^\text{TC}$ (and, equivalently, $H^\text{Ryd}=H^\text{Ryd}_0+H^\text{Ryd}_1$) has a self-duality transformation which maps $g\rightarrow -h$, $h\rightarrow -g$.

-We remark that, by using the mapping defined for the states in Fig. \ref{fig:fig1big}-f, {\it any} perturbation of the Rydberg-atom Hamiltonian that is compatible with nearest-neighbor blockade (e.g., longer-range interactions) can be mapped to a perturbation of the toric code Hamiltonian.
+We remark that, by using the mapping defined for the states in Fig. \ref{fig:fig1big}-f, {\it any} Hamiltonian term of the Rydberg-atom model that is compatible with nearest-neighbor blockade (e.g., longer-range interactions) can be mapped to a Hamiltonian term of the toric code model.
 The blockade is the fundamental ingredient to enforce Gauss law~\cite{Glaetzle2014}.

 \paragraph{Phase diagram --}

 We now study the phase diagram of the Hamiltonian $H^\text{TC}=H_0^\text{TC}+H_1^\text{TC}$ by means of exact diagonalization, imposing the constraint $J_1\rightarrow \infty$ by directly restricting the Hilbert space to the states with $B_\triangle=1$ on every triangular plaquette.
 All results shown are for a 3x2 cluster containing 36 spins.
 Our goal here is not to precisely determine transition points, but rather, to discuss the generic structure of the phase diagram against theory.